nathanleclaire/blog/source/_posts/2013-12-07-dont-fear-directives-in-angular-dot-js.markdown

 Ever had this happen with jQuery?
 You need to do some JavaScript magic with a particular element on the page, and so you give it some arbitrary `id` so you can access it with `$('element#id')`.
 Now you get to write a bunch of JavaScript that listens for the relevant events, checks the element's state to see that it is congruent with our expectations, modify its class to change how it is displayed, and so on.
 It starts out as a few simple functions using a very powerful tool that soon grows into a complicated mess of callbacks, weird looking selectors, and re-render functions.
 It may be strewn across several files with no rhyme or reason.

 Not only is it no fun, it makes it very hard for your designer friends to look at your markup and know what the expected behavior for that HTML is.
-So Angular provides us with directives, which are actually pretty simple to create.
+So, Angular provides us with directives, which are actually pretty simple to create.
 So don't be scared of them like I was.
 You just have to create an Angular app:

 ```js
 var myApp = angular.module('myApp', []);